trojanatwar/poseidon/README.md

 * Italian (it_IT)
 * Spanish (es_ES)

-### Themes
+## Themes

 Any image can become a theme.
 Right click on any image and click "Apply as theme".

-### Anonymity
+## Anonymity (Proxy)

-* Tor

-In order to use Poseidon with Tor, you need torsocks or alternatively proxychains.
+In order to use Poseidon with a proxy, you can use:

+### Torsocks or Proxychains

 Once Tor is started through arm or the discontinued vidalia, you can launch Poseidon in these ways:

 `$ torsocks(or proxychains) ./poseidon` (default mode)

 `$ torsocks(or proxychains) ./poseidon -i` (defcon mode)

+### Proxy Manager

+If you have the WebKit version 2.16.x or higher and Poseidon 0.5.5 then you might want to use `Proxy Manager`.
+You can find it in the "Utilites" tab or just press "Ctrl+X".

+### Other tips

 To increase security even more, go to "Settings" > "Miles O'Brien", set "set-enable-java", "set-enable-javascript", "set-enable-plugins", "set-enable-webgl" to "False", save the new settings and re-launch Poseidon in Defcon Mode.
 It's also a good practice keeping your browser un-maximized during the navigation and set a custom user-agent ("set-user-agent").

-### Code snippets, examples, icons, inspirations, peace to:
+## Code snippets, examples, icons, inspirations, peace to:

 * https://gist.github.com/kklimonda/890640 (pybrowser.py)
 * https://github.com/kvesteri/validators (validators)